PlagueFPS/cod-zombies/README.md

 ## TODO
-- (?)
-Create a seperate form for reporting issues
+- Create a seperate form for reporting issues
+- Setup discord server for users of the site
+- Integrate an API that posts new releases to a discord annoucement channel
+- Add authentication using NextAuth
+- (?) a known issues section that pulls issues from a discord forum channel

 ## Generating type definitions for content types for Contentful
 - Run the following command: